awesome-llm-papers/awesome-llm-papers.github.io/_publications/wang2021can.markdown

 title: Can Generative Pre-trained Language Models Serve As Knowledge Bases For Closed-book QA?
 authors: Cunxiang Wang, Pai Liu, Yue Zhang
-conference: Arxiv
+conference: 'Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers)'
 year: 2021
 citations: 20
 bibkey: wang2021can
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2106.01561'}]
-tags: [Reinforcement Learning, Training Techniques]
+tags: [Reinforcement Learning, Training Techniques, Evaluation]
 ---
 Recent work has investigated the interesting question using pre-trained language models (PLMs) as knowledge bases for answering open questions.